About This Website

 I started by taking groups into the Kruger National Park – specifically for birding, in 2003.

-Today we offer tours and safaris to the Kruger National Park, as well as the private reserves and lodges to the west that combine to form Greater Kruger; tours and safaris to Pilanesberg National Park – the closest park to Johannesburg as well as tours closer to home – Johannesburg and Soweto.
+I’ve taken them to the private reserves and lodges to the west, that form Greater Kruger and taken tours and safaris to Pilanesberg National Park – the closest park to Johannesburg.

 “Wiggie thanks a million.
 You’re the best!”